watson-developer-cloud/discovery-components/README.md

 Steps in the automation can be set in `.travis.yml`, located in the root directory.

 #### A note on versioning
 We use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) when commiting to our repository, although it is not required.
-If a group of commits are merged into our repo which use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) syntax, than the versioning our NPM package will be determined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
-If not, than the patch version will automatically be bumped.
+If a group of commits are merged into our repo which use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) syntax, then the versioning of our NPM package will be determined by [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0-beta.4/) specification.
+If not, then the patch version will automatically be bumped.

 ## Helpful Links
 - [Typescript](https://www.typescriptlang.org/docs/home.html)